leonpagotto/taskly.chat/stories/06-unified-task-management/Backlog/DEV-010-migrated-legacy-task-improve-this-summary.md

 Develop Task Management REST API Endpoints

 ## Acceptance Criteria

-- [ ] (Legacy acceptance criteria embedded in legacy body or to be refined)
+- [ ] `POST /api/tasks`: To create a new task with specified attributes, including category
+- [ ] `GET /api/tasks`: To retrieve a list of tasks for the authenticated user, supporting filters by `category`, `status`, `due_date`, and sorting options
+- [ ] `GET /api/tasks/{id}`: To retrieve a single task by its ID
+- [ ] `PUT /api/tasks/{id}`: To update an existing task's details
+- [ ] `DELETE /api/tasks/{id}`: To delete a task
+- [ ] Implementing proper authentication and authorization checks for all endpoints

 ## Implementation Notes
 - Migrated by normalize-tasks script

 Auto-upgraded from legacy placeholder via upgrade-legacy-tasks script.

+Acceptance criteria refined automatically from legacy bullet list.
 ## Progress Log
+- 2025-09-20 Refined acceptance criteria (auto)

 - 2025-09-19 Normalized legacy file
 ## Migration Note
 Upgraded in-place; original legacy body retained below.